Friday, June 29

 A good beginning would be the actual text of the 1st amendment: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances."
 As you can see, a lot of the 1st amendment deals with other issues besides free speech, namely freedom of religion (which will be covered in another post), freedom of the press, freedom of assembly, and freedom of petition.
 Of course some of those other issues deal directly with freedom of speech (freedom of the press, in particular).
 If one is to isolate the words related to speech, the text becomes 'Congress shall make no law abridging the freedom of speech.'
 Notice that these laws limit themselves entirely to acts of Congress.
 In other words, there are no restrictions on the states or the executive.
 Legal practice soon came to broaden the bill of rights by applying it all laws restricting Congress to the executive branch where it was constitutionally appropriate to do so.This was the limit of the constitution in terms of free speech until the Civil War.
 After the Civil War, 3 amendments were passed that broadened some protections against citizens.
 Specifically, Section 1 of the 14th amendment states "No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States."
 It was initially unclear exactly what privileges and immunities were meant to be included as protections.
 Eventually, through legal theory developed by Hugo Black (who ironically was a former KKK member) and instituted via the Warren Court, the 14th amendment became interpreted to cover the bill of rights as 'protections and immunities' from states granted to citizens.'
 In other words, the 1st amendment, for example, became broadened to include actions not just by Congress, but by the states as well.
 To conclude, supreme court ruling precedence and new amendments have pushed the 1st amendment to include rights that cannot be abridged by any government (federal, state, or local).

-as also placed limits on free-speech.
+However, the court has also placed limits on free-speech.
 Believing that absolute free-speech could cause insurrection and/or criminal activity, the supreme court has searched for a formula that would protect the right, but also limit the most egregious activities.
 It is from this desire that the court upheld Wilson's Espionage and Sedition Acts (to some degree) in Schenck v.
 U.S. by invoking the idea developed by Justice Holmes and Brandeis that free-speech should only be limited when it presented a "clear and present danger."
 The example that became adopted in the popular understanding of the phrase, of 'shouting fire in a crowded movie theater,' is a highly misleading analogy.
 Instead, the "danger" refers to the danger of people engaging in criminal activity or endangering the republic.
 Under this ruling free speech can be curtailed if and only if the government can demonstrate that the speech would encourage criminal activity or hinder the Congress from carrying out its basic duties.
 As you can see, the movie theater analogy has almost no application to the latter guideline.
 Rather than shouting fire in a movie theater, the "clear and present danger" test applies to telling a soldier that the war he is fighting in is an unjust one because this may cause him to desert (both a criminal act and a hindrance to Congress's ability to carry out a basic duty, that is, waging war).

 Schneck was decided in 1919, but the Supreme Court was still unsure of what the ruling meant.
 The Schneck case had been applied to a wartime scenario, thus it was unclear what the limits of free-speech were in peacetime.
 So, in Dennis v.
 US, the Supreme Court broadened limits to free speech.
 In this case, the court upheld the Smith Act, which outlawed subversive (communist) activities that threatened to overthrow the government.
 Justice Vinson argued that Congress has the right to prevent speech that may advocate for the overthrow of the government.
 As he argued, using vitriolic language, "''[o]verthrow of the Government by force and violence is certainly a substantial enough interest for the Government to limit speech.
 And in combating that threat, the Government need not wait to act until the putsch is about to be executed and the plans are set for action."
 Instead of merely identifying a "clear and present danger" the government had to demonstrate that such an insurrection was at least somewhat realistic or possible.
 In other words, a drunkard in Kansas could not be convicted under the Smith Act for saying he wanted to be King of America, but a communist party organizer saying that capitalism needs to be overthrown could be.